-Employees are highly satisfied at Primerica, as evidenced by our employee retention rate in 2022 of 87%.
+Employees are highly satisfied at Primerica, as evidenced by our employee retention rate in 2023 of 89%, excluding employees of e-TeleQuote Insurance, Inc. and subsidiaries (collectively, "e-TeleQuote").
 Many employees have been with Primerica for over 20 years, a result of a continued high employee retention rate.
-The tenure of our named executive officers ranges from 22 years to 42 years, with an average tenure of over 32 years.
+The tenure of our named executive officers, with the exception of Tracy Tan who joined the Company in October 2023, ranges from 23 years to 43 years, with an average tenure of 35 years.

 The result of this longevity and loyalty is that many employees will reach retirement age over the coming years.
-Management is committed to a strong culture that reflects DEI while ensuring that our succession planning and internal and external talent pipeline identification processes incorporate these values.
-We have become increasingly intentional in our effort to increase diversity at the management level.
-Additional information about our talent development initiatives can be found in our 2022 Corporate Sustainability Report in the Governance section of our investor relations website at https://investors.primerica.com.
+Management is committed to a strong culture that reflects DEIB while ensuring that our succession planning and internal and external talent pipeline identification processes incorporate these values.
+Among the many benefits of our planning and talent identification process is to increase diversity at the management level.
+Additional information about our talent development initiatives can be found in our 2023 Corporate Sustainability Report in the Sustainability section of our investor relations website at https://investors.primerica.com.